Pottery in the Indian subcontinent: Bara culture (2000 BCE) in Shivalik foothills of Punjab, Haryana and Western Uttar Pradesh

-Cemetery H culture (1900 - 1300 BCE)
+Cemetery H culture (1900 – 1300 BCE)

 Cemetery H culture was a Bronze Age cultural regional form in the Punjab region and north-western India, from about 1900 BCE until about 1300 BCE, of the late phase of the Harappan (Indus Valley) civilisation (alongside the Jhukar culture of Sindh and Rangpur culture of Gujarat), and it has also been connected with the early stages of the Indo-Aryan migrations.
 It was named after a cemetery found in "area H" at Harappa.
 According to Kenoyer, the Cemetery H culture "may only reflect a change in the focus of settlement organization from that which was the pattern of the earlier Harappan phase and not cultural discontinuity, urban decay, invading aliens, or site abandonment, all of which have been suggested in the past."

-Jhukar and Jhangar culture (1900 - 1300 BCE)
+Jhukar and Jhangar culture (1900 – 1300 BCE)

 Jhukar Phase was a Late Bronze Age culture that existed in the lower Indus Valley, i.e. Sindh, during the 2nd millennium BC.
 Named after the archaeological type site Jhukar in Sindh, it was a regional form of the Late Harappan culture, following the mature, urban phase of the civilization.

 Jhukar phase was followed by the Jhangar Phase, which is a non-urban culture, characterised by "crude handmade pottery" and "campsites of a population which was nomadic and mainly pastoralist," and is dated to approximately the late second millennium BCE and early first millennium BCE.
 In Sindh, urban growth began again after approximately 500 BCE.

 Vedic period (1500 – 500 BCE) in North Indian subcontinent

 Together with the Gandhara grave culture and the Ochre Coloured Pottery culture, the Cemetery H culture is considered by some scholars as a factor in the formation of the Vedic civilization.

 Wilhelm Rau (1972) has examined the references to pottery in Vedic texts like the Black Yajur Veda and the Taittiriya Samhita.
 According to his study, Vedic pottery is for example hand-made and unpainted.
-According to Kuzmina (1983), Vedic pottery that matches Willhelm's Rau description cannot be found in Asia Minor and Central Asia, though the pottery of Andronovo culture is similar in some respects.
+According to Kuzmina (1983), Vedic pottery that matches Rau's description cannot be found in Asia Minor and Central Asia, though the pottery of Andronovo culture is similar in some respects.